-We have evaluated all subsequent events through the date of the consolidated financial statements were issued and determined that, other than with respect to the one sale-leaseback transaction, there have been no other events or transactions which would have a material effect on the consolidated financial statements and therefore would require recognition or disclosure.
+We have evaluated all subsequent events through the date of the consolidated financial statements were issued and determined that, other than with repect to the mortgage payoff and reclassification of the share-based liability, there have been no other events or transactions which would have a material effect on the consolidated financial statements and therefore would require recognition or disclosure.

-Condensed Financial Information of Registrant (Parent Company Only)
+16. Condensed Financial Information of Registrant (Parent Company Only)

 Life Time Group Holdings, Inc. is a holding company with no material operations of its own that conducts substantially all of its activities through its subsidiaries.
 Life Time Group Holdings, Inc. has no cash and, as a result, all expenditures and obligations of the Company are allocated to and paid by its subsidiaries.
 Life Time, Inc. is the borrower under our senior secured credit facility and the indentures governing our Secured Notes and our Unsecured Notes, the terms and conditions of which limit Life Time, Inc.'s ability to declare dividends or make any payment on equity to, directly or indirectly, fund a dividend or other distribution to Life Time Group Holdings, Inc. in connection with those borrowings.
-Dividends, redemptions and other payments on equity (restricted payments) are limited to those permitted under the senior secured credit facility and the indentures governing our Secured Notes and Unsecured Notes.
+Dividends, redemptions and other payments on equity (restricted payments) are limited to those permitted under the senior secured credit facility and the indentures governing our Secured Notes.
 Due to the aforementioned restrictions, substantially all of the net assets of our subsidiaries are restricted.
 For information regarding our senior secured credit facility, Secured Notes and Unsecured Notes, see Note 8, Debt.